gokceuludogan/CmpE150-Python/InstallationGuide.md

 which python3
 ```

 This will tell you the location of your Python 3.8.6 directory.
-Your Base Interpreter should point to this
+Your Base Interpreter should point to this location.
-location.

-Check the Create a main.py welcome script for this time and click Create.
+Check the *Create a main.py welcome script* for this time and click *Create*.
 It will take a little while and your project will be created.
 If you see no errors, everything is in order.

 ![1616342184949](figures/1616342184949.png)

 At the top right of your screen, you will see the section in the image above.
-Click the Run button (big green triangle) and at the bottom of the screen a Run window will appear, and it will have the writing:
+Click the *Run button* (big green triangle) and at the bottom of the screen a Run window will appear, and it will have the writing:

-Hi, PyCharm
+**Hi, PyCharm**

 ### 4. Install the Teaching Codes Plugin <a name="TC"></a>